Black-chested jay

 The black-chested jay (Cyanocorax affinis) is a species of bird in the family Corvidae.

+Description

 Measuring 34 cm long, this jay is easily recognized from its distinctive facial pattern and yellow eye.
 The head, face, and chest are mostly black with violet-blue spots above and below the eye, as well as a violet-blue malar stripe.
 The underparts are white as is the tip of the tail, while the upperparts and wings are mainly dark violet-blue.
 It does not exhibit sexual dimorphism.

+Distribution and Habitat

 It is found in Colombia, northwestern Venezuela, Panama and far eastern Costa Rica.
 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical moist lowland forests, and heavily degraded former forest.